 While engaged with Indians concealed in a ravine, Sergeant McMillan assisted the men on the skirmish line, directed their fire, encouraged them by example, and used every effort to dislodge the enemy.

 Curiously, five days after Sickel recommended that McMillan be awarded a Medal of Honor, the regiment’s sergeant major voluntarily requested that he be reduced to the rank of private.
 In the frontier Army, non-commissioned officer promotions–for all ranks–were approved at the War Department based on the recommendation of a unit’s commander.
-Similarly, rank could be taken from a non-commissioned officer through a court martial, or based on the soldier’s own request.
-E Troop’s First Sergeant Charles M. Clark, was recommended to replace McMillan as the regiment’s sergeant major, and McMillan reverted to the rank of private.
+Correspondingly, rank could be taken from a non-commissioned officer through a court martial, or based on the soldier’s own request.
+Non-commissioned officers who had run afoul of Army regulations sometimes would request a reduction to private rather than face a court martial.
+First Sergeant John B. Turney described such a case in a letter to his wife, “Sergt.
+McCallum who was acting Q. M. of C Troop has been reduced at his own request on account of some racket he had with some other troop officers.”
+The infraction that led McMillan to request his own demotion is not recorded, and E Troop’s First Sergeant Charles M. Clark, was recommended to replace McMillan as the regiment’s sergeant major.

 Application appears to be made under A.R.
 175 which says “medal of honor will be awarded, by the President, to officers or enlisted men who have distinguished themselves in action.”

 If awarded, the medal should be engraved as follows:

 The Congress to

 Troop “E”, 7th Cavalry,

 for bravery at Wounded Knee Creek, S. D.,

 The assistant secretary of war, Lewis A. Grant, endorsed the recommendation writing “Let the medal of honor be issued.”
 McMillan was awarded the medal on June 23.